chris-townsend/project-three/README.md

 ### Google Lighthouse

-- I have run the site through Google Chrome's Lighthouse audit application and the results are shown below:
+I have run the site through Google Chrome's Lighthouse audit application and the results are shown below:

 ![Lighthouse result](./readme-content/images/lighthouse-result.webp)

 ### JSHint

-- I have run the site through JSHint's audit application and the results are shown below:
+I have used JSHint's linter to check index.js and the results are shown below:
 ![JSHint result](./readme-content/images/jshint-result.webp)

+The undefined variables and unused variable are related to the terminal supplied by Code Institute.
+As the code is not my own, I have left it as it is.

 ### Testing User Stories from User Experience (UX) Section